Written by Dr Sarah Lantz I Photography by Nadia Harrison @photocollective.co

 And there is evidence to support both sides of the debate.

-WHAT IS FLUORIDE?
 Fluoride ions (Calcium Fluoride CaF2) are naturally occurring and come from the element fluorine, found in rocks, soil, plants, air and water.
 Proponents are quick to sell the ‘natural’ aspect of fluoridation, arguing that its addition to water is akin to fortifying or enriching foods such as adding zinc, iron or calcium to breakfast cereals; iodine to salt; or folic acid to flour.
 They say it’s not adding a ‘medicine’, just tweaking the natural level of fluoride found in water.
 The problem with this argument is threefold.
 Firstly, the majority of what we see on food packaging is simply a distortion by the food marketers and manufacturers.
-Lollies that are laced with vitamin C, or oven fries fortified with Omega 3 fatty acids with the promise of boosting the brain functions of consumers are simply a distortion of science and examples of misleading nutritional value marketed as healthy food choices.
+Lollies that are laced with vitamin C or oven fries fortified with Omega 3 fatty acids with the promise of boosting the brain functions of consumers are simply a distortion of science and examples of misleading nutritional value marketed as healthy food choices.
 Secondly, fluoride, unlike calcium or magnesium, is not an essential nutrient for your body.
-If you were to consume zero fluoride your entire life, you wouldn’t suffer for it.
+If you were to consume zero fluorides your entire life, you wouldn’t suffer for it.
 There’s no such thing as fluoride deficiency.
 And thirdly, while fluoride ions can be naturally occurring, these are not the ones added to drinking water and oral hygiene products.
-Queensland Health Water Fluoridation: Questions and Answers booklet states that the fluoride in our water is in fact sourced from scrubbers used in the manufacturing of fertilizers and that these scrubbers ‘convert fluoride into a liquid or powder form (hydrofluoroslicic acid) that can be collected and safely added to water supplies’.
+Queensland Health Water Fluoridation: Questions and Answers booklet states that the fluoride in our water is, in fact, sourced from scrubbers used in the manufacturing of fertilizers and that these scrubbers convert fluoride into a liquid or powder form (hydro fluorosilicic acid) that can be collected and safely added to water supplies.

 Despite reassurances from regulators that contaminant levels are ‘extremely low’ and conform to Australian Drinking Water Guidelines, fluoride sourced from scrubbers does not undergo purification procedures and has been found to contain various contaminants, including arsenic, lead, and mercury.
 Along with fluoride, these contaminants bio-accumulate in our cells, bones, blood and organs—even in the pineal gland in our brains.